 Project Interior Designer: S. Minah Yeo, IIDA, LEED AP

 Berliner was originally tasked to reimagine the shared common areas of a creative engineering office in a building that has not been renovated since 1980’s.
-Through Town Hall meeting and spending an entire day with various user groups to better understand the client’s corporate culture, we saw that the building was deficient of many basic amenities such as break rooms with sinks and appliances, collaboration rooms, and shower facility for employees who bike to work.
+Through Town Hall meetings and spending an entire day with various user groups to better understand the client’s corporate culture, we saw that the building was deficient of many basic amenities such as break rooms with sinks and appliances, collaboration rooms, and shower facilities for employees who bike to work.
 After studying various other institutions of similar size and caliber, Berliner proposed options for amenities and relevant locations within the building that would best suit the user group’s needs.